usewaypoint/email-builder-js/README.md

 ## Using EmailBuilder.js

-Install the package in your project
+Install the package in your project:

 ```bash
 npm install --save @usewaypoint/email-builder
 ```

-Given an EmailBuilder configuration (JSON output of the builder)
+Given an EmailBuilder.js configuration (the JSON output of the builder):

 ```javascript
 import { TReaderDocument } from '@usewaypoint/email-builder';